-Dr. Wynne presenting a poster on her ABCA4 Study at ARVO 2019
+Dr. Niamh Wynne presenting a poster on her ABCA4 Study at the Association for Research in Vision & Ophthalmology

-'Inhibiting caspase 11 in a mouse model of dry age-related macular degeneration', Dr. Eoin Silke.
+'Inhibiting caspase 11 in a mouse model of dry age-related macular degeneration', Dr. Eoin Silke

-The treatment of AMD was revolutionised by the introduction of intravitreal injections, but most people with AMD have the "dry" type that does not respond to this.
+The treatment of AMD was revolutionised by the introduction of intravitreal injections, but most people with AMD have the dry type that does not respond to this.
 At present we can only slow the progression of dry AMD with supplements, but we have no other effective treatments.